Getting started

 Create a first theme

-$ bundle exec maglev theme Simple
+$ bundle exec rails g maglev:theme Simple

 and a dummy section